Karuizawa, Nagano: Local attractions

 Karuizawa was developed as a European-style resort town by a Scottish-Canadian missionary in 1888.
 In the following decades, the town attracted visitors from across the country seeking to escape the heat of summer and enjoy vacations, as well as a significant number of Westerners.
-Unlike many other hill stations, Karuizawa was actively open to the natives from the beginning, and many Japanese scholars, artists and others had already built "Western-style" villas in the town by the early 20th century.
+Unlike many other hill stations, Karuizawa was actively open to the natives from the beginning, and many Japanese aristocrats (Kazoku), scholars, artists and others had already built "Western-style" villas in the town by the early 20th century.
 The Japanese and Western communities interacted well with each other through summer recreation activities and the like.
 In the 21st century the town retains significant Western cultural influence, and its alpine beauty and cool summer climate (similar to parts of Europe) continue to draw visitors.

 More recently, Karuizawa has become a popular year-round resort for mainly Japanese, offering many outdoor sports, hot springs and recreational activities.
 Convenient road and rail access from central Tokyo has ensured Karuizawa's popularity as a location for second homes and resort hotels since the Meiji era.

 Karuizawa is known for its historic shopping street known as "Ginza dōri" or "Kyū-dō" (Ginza Street, or the Old Road) and association with both Japanese royalty and visitors such as John Lennon and Yoko Ono.
 As a side note, The Crown Prince Akihito met Michiko Shoda for the first time on a tennis court in Karuizawa in August 1957, and John Lennon spent several summers in Karuizawa with his family in the late 1970s.

 Karuizawa hosted equestrian events in the 1964 Summer Olympics as well as curling in the 1998 Winter Olympics.
 It is the first city in the world to host both Summer and Winter Olympic events.

 Since 1997, Karuizawa has been accessible via the JR East Nagano Shinkansen.
 New high speed rail links has resulted in modest population growth and the development of large outlet style shopping malls.